 Morning: Derby to Windjana Gorge National Park

 Stock up on fuel, food and water supplies in Derby before heading east on the Gibb River Road.

-The first 70 Kilometres are sealed, with a gravel road leading to Windjana Gorge National Park.
+The first 70 Kilometres are sealed, with a gravel road (Fairfield Road) leading to Windjana Gorge National Park.

 Follow the three-and-a-half-kilometre walk trail to see Windjana’s abundant wildlife and sheer 100-metre walls carved out of the ancient Devonian reef system.

 Afternoon: Windjana Gorge National Park to Fitzroy Crossing